-Nov.
-4, 1955 - The annual St. Mary's Bingo in aid of the Building Fund, will take place, Fri., Nov.
+- Nov.
+4, 1955 The annual St. Mary's Bingo in aid of the Building Fund, will take place, Fri., Nov.
 4th., at 8.30 p.m.
-The prizes - fowl, etc., will be worth while.
-The tickets on the draw for the wool afghan, \$50, 225, \$15, \$10 cash each and a satin cushion will take place.
-This popular annual event by St. Mary's Cenetery Board and sponsored this year by the C.W.L

-Nov.
-18, 1955 - There is a party of 20 who will journey to South Bend, Ind., on Saturday to see the Iowa-Notre Dame game.
+The prizes fowl, etc., will be worth while.
+The tickets on the draw for the wool afghan, \$50, \$25, \$15, \$10 cash each and a satin cushion will take place.
+This popular annual event by St. Mary's Genetery Board and sponsored this year by the C.W.L - Nov.
+18, 1955 There is a party of 20 who will journey to South Bend, Ind., on Saturday to see the Iowa-Notre Dame game.
 This is an annual trip and enjoyed by all.
-Some of those going down on the special N.Y.C. train will be Mr. & Mrs. Wilfrid McCarthy, Mr. & Mrs. Lionel Kuran, Miss Mary O'Brien, the McLean firls, Clare and Chris., Barbara Ward, Shirley Walker, Jay Walker, Bob Raymont, Park McAuliffe, Pat Meihls, Don L. McLean, Cerry Allen, Morbert and Marcel LeBoeuf and others.

-ov.
-18, 1955 - Mr. Janes Ellis is under the doctor's care.
+Some of those going down on the special N.Y.C. train will be Mr. & Mrs. Wilfrid McCarthy, Mr. & Mrs. Lionel Kuran, Miss Mary O'Brien, the McLean firls, Clare and Chris., Barbara Ward, Shirley Walker, Jay Walker, Pob Raymont, Paul McAuliffe, Pat Meihls, Don L. McLean, Cerry Allen, Morbert and Marcel LeBoeuf and others. - ov.
+18, 1955 Ir.
+James Ellis is under the doctor's care.
 He will be 90 years old on Dec.
-12th and has been a very active hentleman in civic affairs in the township of Maidstone, and a highly respected citizen.

-Nov.
-24, 1955 - The banns of marriage were published for the first time in St. Marris Church, or Sunday for Paul Jean Dampjouse, son of the late Elie Damphouse and Sofie Regnier, of St. Clement's parish, McGregor, and Mary Kathleen Davies, daughter of George Davies and Kathleen "orton, of St. Mary's parish.
+12th and has been a very active hentlemen in civic affairs in the township of Maidstone, and a highly respected citizen. - Tov.
+24, 1955 The banns of marriage were published for the first time in St. Tary's Church, or Sunday for Paul Jean Dampjouse, son of the late Elie Damphouse and Sofie Regnier, of St. Clement's parish, McGregor, and Mary Kathleen Davies, daughter of George Davies and Kathleen Torton, of St. Mary's parish.
 Wedding at St. Mary's on Saturday, Dec.
 3rd., at 10 a.m.
-Reception at the home of Mrs. P. Rivard, at 2066 Olive Road, Windsor.

-Yov., 1955 - Dan J. McLean is convalescing at his home after suffering angina pectorius.
-Dan L. McLean returned on Sunday to Toronto after being home for the weekend.

-Tov., 1955 - Mr. & Mrs. Thomas Little spent the weekend in Detroit at the home of Mr. Cours.
-0. J. Ellis, Mrs. Little attending a bessed event shower for her granddaughter, Marion (Mrs. Wm.
+Reception at the home of Mrs. P. Rivard, at 2066 Olive Road, Windsor. - Tov., 1955 Dan J. McLean is convalescing at his home after suffering angina pectorius.
+Dan L. McLean returned on Sunday to Toronto after being home for the weekend. - Tov., 1955 Ir. & Mrs. Thomas Little spent the weekend in Detroit at the home of Mr. A Mrs. O. J. Ellis, "rs.
+Little attending a bessed event shower for her granddaughter, "arion (Mrs. Wm.
 Ellis),

 Sincere sympathy to the Ellis family in the loss of a devoted father, James Ellis, aged 90 yrs., who passed away Tuesday at Hotel Dieu, after a short illness.
-Ir.
+Tr.
 Ellis, was a widower, his wife, the former Margaret Kerr having predeceased him in 1926.
 Left to mourn is a daughter Alma, Mrs. Ruston, of Windsor; Orville, of Detroit; Clarence, of Sandwich South, and Howard of Essex.